Kondo model: Kondo Hamiltonian

 is the local spin-density of the noninteracting band at the impurity site ($\mathbf{\sigma}$ are the Pauli matrices).
 In the Kondo problem, $J < 0$, i.e. the exchange coupling is antiferromagnetic.

-Solving the Kondo Model
+History

 Jun Kondo applied third-order perturbation theory to the Kondo model and showed that the resistivity of the model diverges logarithmically as the temperature goes to zero.
-This explained why metal samples containing magnetic impurities have a resistance minimum (see Kondo effect).
+He explained why metal samples containing magnetic impurities have a resistance minimum (see Kondo effect).
 The problem of finding a solution to the Kondo model which did not contain this unphysical divergence became known as the Kondo problem.